mrciolino/wiki-backup/organizations/The-Pythagorean-Empire.md

 ### **The Nail Towers**
 The Empire’s grand project was to **anchor the leylines** using six towers:
 - **Nail Towers**: Immobile anchors (e.g., the Nail of Insight).
-- **Focus Towers**: Prevented rotation, aligning all positive poles at **Pythas Prime**.
+- **Focus Towers**: Prevented rotation, aligning all positive poles into a single location.

 Construction took centuries, as the towers had to be erected at precise astrological moments.
-The first success—nailing the **Leyline of Insight**—marked the Empire’s rise.
+The first success—nailing the **Leyline of Vitality**—marked the Empire’s rise.

 ---